GHOST-Aram/e-commerce-api/README.md

 ```

 ## Installing dependencies in the parent project.
 As you have probably noticed, we have a `package.json` file in the root directory of the whole project.
-This means that the root project folder was initialized as a Nodejs project.
-This does not mean that all the microservices depend on the root project directory.
-The root project directory was only initialized this way to facilitate working on the microservices from the root directory.
+This means that the root project folder is initialized as a Nodejs project.
+This does not mean that all the apps depend on the root project directory.
+The root project directory is only initialized this way to facilitate working on the apps from the root directory.

 Execute the following command in the root directory to install relevant modules.